ResearchSpace: Knowledge Graphs for Cultural Heritage

-In the context of the ResearchSpace project, metaphacts was selected by the British Museum to develop a domain optimized solution delivering an agile application for search, annotation and visualization for humanities and cultural heritage research.
-The solution is based on metaphactory and aims at providing a collaborative platform for humanities and cultural heritage research using knowledge representation and Semantic Web technologies.
+In the context of the ResearchSpace project, metaphacts has developed a domain optimized solution delivering an agile application for search, annotation and visualization for humanities and cultural heritage research.
+The solution is based on the metaphactory and provides a collaborative platform for humanities and cultural heritage research using knowledge representation and Semantic Web technologies.
 It tackles the challenges faced by art historians, curators, conservators, and scientists on a daily basis, and supports them in authoring and publishing cultural heritage data.

 The ResearchSpace Approach - A CIDOC CRM-based System

-To enable the integration of data from various sources and at the same time allow for the data to retain its individual characteristics, original meaning and perspective, metaphactory uses the CIDOC Conceptual Reference Model as the knowledge representation system, together with its official extensions.
-In fact, metaphacts is the first company to have built a productive solution which successfully integrates the CIDOC CRM ontology.
-The integrated data provides the ideal environment for research, while the customized components integrated into the metaphactory platform support numerous analysis, search and collaboration scenarios on top of these data.
+To enable the integration of data from various sources and at the same time allow for the data to retain its individual characteristics, original meaning and perspective, the ResearchSpace platform uses the CIDOC Conceptual Reference Model as the knowledge representation system, together with its official extensions.
+The ResearchSpace platform is the first productive solution which successfully integrates the CIDOC CRM ontology.
+The integrated data provides the ideal environment for research, while the customized components integrated into the ResearchSpace platform support numerous analysis, search and collaboration scenarios on top of these data.

 Key Solution Components